g-courses/jappy.docker/README.md

 > ✔ Network jupyteronly_back_net  Created                                                                                               0.0s
 > ✔ Container dev-jappy           Started
 ></pre>

-**Note:** The docker compose file maps the local directory named `workspace` to the `/home/devuser/workspace` directory located in the container.
-This allows work files to be stored in the container and persisted on the host.

 Optionally, you can check that containers are running and port mapping: